pkutaj/xml_modifier/readme.md

 # XML MODIFIER

 ## PURPOSE
 The aim of this code is to modify an xml file in order to populate required fields with current month.
+Sample xml provided, [KB](ps_xml_modifier.md) as well.

 ## TOC

 STEP | ACTION
 -----|---------------------------------------------------
-1.   | Declare Path
+1    | Declare Path
-2.   | Load the data into an XML-Object
+2    | Load the data into an XML-Object
-3.   | Bind the nodes
+3    | Bind the nodes
-4.   | Modify the nodes with the right selection of .Node
-5.   | Save the file
+4    | Modify the nodes with the right selection of .Node 5    | Save the file

 ## SIGNATURE